Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

     1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}

-    1. Download the appropriate kernel for your cart below:
+    1. Download the appropriate kernel for your cart below, by checking the URL listed at the bottom of your cart's label:

         - [**r4isdhc.com** v4.3b kernel](https://github.com/Sanrax/YSMenu-Custom-Packages/releases/download/v7.06/r4isdhc.com_DEMON_4.3b.zip)

         - [**r4i-sdhc.com** v1.87b kernel](https://github.com/Sanrax/YSMenu-Custom-Packages/releases/download/v7.06/r4i-sdhc.com_DEMON_1.87b.zip)

-        !!! info "Kernel Info"

-            Please note that if your R4i-SDHC.COM cart has an "(i)" but no "Wi-Fi" or "V1.4" or "3DS" mark, it must use YSMenu instead
+            - *Please note that if your R4i-SDHC.COM cart has an "(i)" but no "Wi-Fi" or "V1.4" or "3DS" mark, it must use YSMenu instead!*

     1. Next, extract *the contents* of the downloaded kernel zip to your SD card.